6 Exciting Things to Do By the DC Waterfront

 Some of the more unique boating options out there include the Swan boats.
 These beautiful boats are paddle boats, but they have a motor.
 When your legs get tired, take a rest and let the engine do the work!

 Another quirky boat to try is a hydro bike.
 These are bikes with pontoons attached to them so that they float on the water.
-You’ll feel pretty cool as you maneuver your way along the river.
+You’ll feel pretty cool as you maneuver your way along the river, and discover DC adventures.

 3. Go On A Cruise